JoannaBy/La-Segunda-Celestina/Evaluation-OCR.md

-# Evaluation of the OCR quality (or why we decided to transcript the texts)
+# Evaluation of the OCR quality (or why we decided to transcribe the texts)

 We were not able to find a realiable OCR measure method, but evaluating it with our own eyes led us to the following conclusions: